I Am Proud of My Shipping Practices!

 If your package was damaged, take photos of the damaged bags, box and the label.
 Then take the box to your local post office.
 Tell them this is how it was delivered and you need it marked damaged.
 Take a picture of this tag.
 Email the photos with your order number to email@example.com.
 YOU MUST SAVE THE DAMAGED BOX, INSULATION, AND BAGS.
 Id suggest drying them out outside if it is wet.
 You may open the bags a little bit more so they fully dry out and to avoid smells.
 After insurance clears, I will issue a gift card for the order amount including shipping.

 Some information about breather bags.
-When water and air contact each other.
-They exchange oxygen and C02 to balance out.
-When a fish breathes, it uses the oxygen in the water, and oxygen from the air dissolves into the water to replace it.
+When water and air contact each other, they exchange oxygen and carbon dioxide to balance out.
+When a fish breathes in a normal bag, it uses the oxygen in the water, and oxygen from the air inside dissolves into the water to replace it.
 With normal plastic fish bags, the fish will run out of oxygen if the package is held up.
-The built up CO2 inside the plastic actually drops the ph of the water.
-Because your tank is sure to be a bit different, this makes the transition harder for fish and why I prefer breather bags over poly bags.
+YIKES!
+While the oxygen level is dropping, carbon dioxide will also begin to build up.
+Because carbon dioxide is slightly acidic, this will actually drop the ph of the water in the bag.
+Because your tank is sure to be a bit different then this lower ph water, this makes the transition harder for fish and why I prefer breather bags over poly bags.
+The ph does not drop significantly with these bags.
 Have no fear with these bags.
 Breather bags are meant to be filled entirely with water and no air.
-The plastic they are made from has the magical ability to draw oxygen from the air outside of the bag, and diffuse it directly into the water inside.
+The plastic they are made from has the magic ability to draw oxygen from the air outside of the bag, and diffuse it directly into the water inside.
 Pretty awesome.
 As long as you know how much water each fish needs, the fish can stay in the bags indefinitely without suffocating.
 Breather bags also exchange out the CO2 breathed out by each fish.
 This limits how low the ph can get, making the transition to your tank easier for them.
 My fish are mostly bagged individually (one fish per bag).
 Exceptions include small schooling fish and invertebrates.
 With these shipping protocols, the fish do well even when delayed for a week or more.